-Heat advisory issued for all of SE Wisconsin from noon Friday to 7 p.m.
+Excessive heat warning, heat advisory issued from noon Friday to 7 p.m.
 Saturday

-SOUTHEAST WISCONSIN — The National Weather Service has issued a heat advisory for all of southeast Wisconsin from noon on Friday, June 29 to 7 p.m.
+SOUTHEAST WISCONSIN — The National Weather Service has issued an excessive heat warning and a heat advisory for southeast Wisconsin from noon on Friday, June 29 to 7 p.m.
 Saturday June 30.

+The excessive heat warning effects Washington, Dodge, Waukesha, Racine, Milwaukee, Walworth and Jefferson Counties.
+The heat advisory effects Sheboygan, and Ozaukee Counties.

 A Heat Advisory means that a period of hot temperatures is expected.
 The combination of hot temperatures and high humidity will combine to create a situation in which heat illnesses are possible.
 Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.